10 Golden Rules for Providing Successful Customer Service

 Here 7 tips from Forbes on building a successful customer loyalty program:

-6. Remember Them
+6. Remember Your Customers

 In order to remember your customers, you have to get to know them.
 So, ask questions and pay attention to their habits.
+Make it clear that you’re utilizing collected information to their benefit.
+Then, most customers will provide key details about themselves.

 Data unification software like CRMs and email ticket systems are both great ways to centralize and manage customer data.

-Tools like these will allow you to build in-depth customer profiles and give your team the ability to treat customers like family.
+Tools like these will allow you to build in-depth customer profiles and give your support team the ability to treat customers like family.

 Related Post: A Tool that Makes a Difference: Ticket Management System